by Brian Knight—GBI Technical Advisor

 Over the years, we have featured some of Jon Staudacher’s more innovative projects and ideas.
 From his extreme house, to race boats, to aerobatic airplanes, to a gate at the end of his driveway, to something as simple as a paint roller brake, Jon has always sought the simplest method to build his projects.
 Jon’s latest project is no exception.

-In the top two photos (left), the trailer is under construction, upside down.
+In the top two photos, the trailer is under construction.
 The top view shows how the storage compartments are really a series of plywood torsion boxes glued together to make the base of the trailer.
 The depth of the boxes makes a very lightweight structure, rigid enough to support all the rest of the trailer.
 The plywood is 6 mm (¼”) thick for the torsion boxes and 12 mm (½”) for the surface where the car sits.
-Jon used steel on this trailer only for the axles, suspension, the hitch, and the uprights used to support the walls and ceiling of the upper part of the trailer.
+Jon used steel on this trailer only for the axles, suspension, hitch, and the uprights used to support the walls and ceiling of the upper part of the trailer.